Do Dogs Really Need Sunscreen?

 - Non-Greasy Solution.
 This dog sunscreen spray is non-greasy and non-oily, so you won’t have to be grossed out petting your dog after applying!

 - FDA Compliant.
-Epi-Pet Sun Spray actually the only FDA approved pet sunscreen, which gives it some serious street cred.
+Epi-Pet Sun Spray is actually the only FDA-approved pet sunscreen, which gives it some serious street cred.
 This brand also comes trusted by veterinary dermatologists, so you know it’s reputable.

 - Waterproof + Lick Proof.
 Once dry, which is almost instantly, this sunscreen is waterproof and lick proof!

 - Blocks UVA + UVB.
-Blocks out both UVA and UVB rays, and is said to have a rate equivalent of 3-40 SPF.
+Blocks out both UVA and UVB rays, and the manufacturer explains that the ingredients yield a product that is equivalent to 30 to 40 SPF.

 About: The Petkin Doggy Sunwipes are an ultra easy, convenient way to apply sunscreen coverage through your dog with super portable wipes.